 Based on models of diesel and electric engines and tests with different speed cycles the electric engines are found to consume less energy than diesel except during congestion.
 The figures below an example of how fuel consumption and emissions change as the number of electric trucks increases in a heavy traffic scenario.

-Figure 2a: Reduction of Fuel Consumption and Emissions (HC, CO, PM25) as Percent of Electric Truck concepts can be easily incorporated in the proposed load balancing approach.
+Figure 2a: Reduction of Fuel Consumption and Emissions (HC, CO, PM25) as Percent of Electric Truck

 Figure 2b: Reduction of Emissions (NOx, CO2) as Percent of Electric Truck